NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 parameter and try the tool again.

 Since its output is directly based on specific version of `rapids-4-spark` jar, the gap analysis is pretty accurate.
-But you need a Spark 3+ CPU cluster and is ok to modify the code to add this function.

 ## 3. Run Spark applications with Spark RAPIDS Accelerator on a GPU Spark Cluster